roychandrasekhar/Manage-Docker-container-using-Ansible-in-local-VM/README.md

     I re-confirm by by `ssh root@172.17.0.2` without giving password.

+5. Make sure your all docker container is already have `python` install in it.
+In my case i do by SSH into it.

+        ssh root@172.17.0.2
+        apt-get update
+        apt-get install -y python

-5. Then run the ansible using Docker container IP in inventory.txt file `ansible target* -m ping -i inventory.txt`
+7. Then run the ansible using Docker container IP in inventory.txt file `ansible target* -m ping -i inventory.txt`

     ![](https://i.imgur.com/fL1RTCk.jpg)